oliverroer/encryptonize-samples/kotlin/README.md

 * Setup a Firestore Collection called `shared-secrets` (please see https://firebase.google.com/docs/firestore/quickstart).
 * Configure your own ApiToken, GroupId and UserId in [`MainActivity.kt`](./app/src/main/java/com/cybercrypt/encryptonizesample/MainActivity.kt).

 With these preconditions fulfilled, you can build and run the app in Android Studio.
+You can now run the app on multiple phones to observe that the synchronization and group encryption works.